nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting All Student Contacts - `clear`

-Deletes all the Student Contacts present.
+Deletes all the student contacts present in the address book.

 Format: